mohsinrubel/azure-powershell-command/README.md

 This line retrieves information about the user and stores it in the $user variable.

-# Get the user's last sign-in information
+# Get the users last sign-in information

 $signInActivity = Get-AzureADAuditSignInLogs -Filter "UserPrincipalName eq '$($user.UserPrincipalName)'" | Sort-Object -Property CreatedDateTime -Descending | Select-Object -First 1
 $lastSignIn = $signInActivity.CreatedDateTime